Do I recommend that family child care providers use tax preparation software?

 The “simplified deduction” option allows all home-based businesses to multiply $5 by the number of square feet they use in their home for their business, up to a maximum of 300 square feet.
 This means the maximum house expenses you can claim under this option is $1,500 ($5 x 300 = $1,500).
 However, there is a special rule that only applies to family child care providers that says you must first multiply the $5 by your Time Percent.
 So, if your Time Percent is 30%, you can only deduct $600 of house expenses (30% x $5 = $2 x 300 square feet = $600).

-Because nearly every child care provider will have higher actual house expenses than this, it doesn’t make sense to use this option.
+For the first time in several years, TurboTax does apply this special rule for family child care providers.
+But, because nearly every child care provider will have higher actual house expenses, it doesn’t make sense to use this option.

 Tom Copeland – www.tomcopelandblog.com